Reviewable/Reviewable/enterprise/config.md

 ### Environment variables

 Reviewable is configured via environment variables.
 If you'd rather keep the configuration in a file, you can define the variables below in a JSON file consisting of a single object, where the keys are the environment variable names and the values are all strings, mount it into the Docker image, and pass the full path via the `REVIEWABLE_CONFIG_FILE` environment variable.
 (If any variables are defined both in the environment and in the file, the value in the file takes precedence.)
+For greater certainty, you can set `REVIEWABLE_DUMP_ENV` to any value to dump all the environment variables to the console on server startup, as Reviewable sees them.

 ##### Core configuration:
 These are required unless stated otherwise.